OpenCorner/IoT_Seminar/README.md

 # GoogleAssistance_demo
 You might have used google assistants app to play music, to get some information and for other stuff.
 But your google assistant can do more, than these.
 Now you can use your google assistant to control your home appliances (here we have LED in place of home appliance) by just saying:   "OK Google, Lights ON"  That's it.

-REQUIREMENT :
+**REQUIREMENT :**

+**HARDWARE:**
-HARDWARE: Bread Board Wemos D1 Mini Board, Led, Resistors, Relay Module (Need to Buy If We Are Connecting Home Appliance), USB Cable
+Bread Board Wemos D1 Mini Board, Led, Resistors, Relay Module (Need to Buy If We Are Connecting Home Appliance), USB Cable

+**SOFTWARE:**
-SOFTWARE:Arduino Ide, Google Assistant and IFTTT App in Your Smart Phone, an Active Account on Adafruit.io Mqtt Broker LIBRARY:ADAFRUITIO_MQTT_LIBRARY YOU CAN DOWNLOAD IT FROM HERE :https://github.com/adafruit/Adafruit_MQTT_Library
+Arduino Ide, Google Assistant and IFTTT App in Your Smart Phone, an Active Account on Adafruit.io Mqtt Broker LIBRARY:ADAFRUITIO_MQTT_LIBRARY YOU CAN DOWNLOAD IT FROM HERE :https://github.com/adafruit/Adafruit_MQTT_Library

-To do this just visit http://opencorner.io

-**Control your home appliances from anywhere with your Google asssistant**
+**Control your home appliances from anywhere with your Google asssistant!!!**

 Let's start your journey with our OPENCORNER’s hardware kit!!
 Open that Kit box.